flutter-app-project/Interivew_helper/README.md

 # Interivew_helper
+The app we want serves you for your interview preparation and brain exercises, it has questions and answers divided into various different categories to ease your preparation.
+If you focus on it, then it can cover up to 90% common interview questions.

 This simple flutter app serves you for your interview preparation and brain exercises, it has questions and answers divided into various different categories to ease your preparation.